puppetlabs/puppet-docs/source/pdk/1.0/pdk_troubleshooting.md

 {:.concept}
 ## PDK not in ZShell PATH on OS X

 With ZShell on OS X, PDK is not automatically added to the PATH.
-To fix this, add the PATH by adding the line `eval '/usr/libexec/path_helper -s'` to the zsh resource file (`~/.zshrc`).
+To fix this, add the PATH by adding the line `eval (/usr/libexec/path_helper -s)` to the zsh resource file (`~/.zshrc`).

 {:.concept}
 ## Windows: Execution policy restrictions